Intomies/python_snake/README.md

 # python_snake

-This is a Snake game made with [Python 3](https://www.python.org/downloads/release/python-373/) "Python 3.7.3" and [Pygame](https://www.pygame.org/ "Pygame's Homepage").
+This is a Snake game made with [Python 3](https://www.python.org/downloads/release/python-373/) and [Pygame](https://www.pygame.org/ "Pygame's Homepage").

 ## About this project